CROW - Luders 33

-One of the risks one takes in chartering (private use as well) is as depicted in the photo below from the pre-1995 event.
+One of the risks one takes in chartering (private use as well) is as depicted in the photo /article below - from the pre-1995 event.
 My observation and response was in the subsequent December issue of Points East.
-CROW is none the worse for that event by the way and the use of CORVUS as a name was an attempt to disguise the boat it would seem - without much luck.
+CROW is none the worse for that event and the use of CORVUS as a name was an attempt to disguise the boat it would seem - without much luck.

-You can see the full story on Page 42 by linking to online article, the archive (with both photos), or download the PDF below.
-Archived Points East are also available on their site and my "Response" is in the December Issue - not yet posted.
+You can see the full story on Page 42 by linking to online article, the archive (with both photos), or download the PDF.
+Archived Points East are also available on their site and my "Response" is in the December 2017 Issue.

 BOAT WORK STUFF

-She looks great - but there are always projects on a 54 year old boat.
+She looked great - but there are always projects on an older boat.